Learn to Make a Ribbon in Illustrator

 In today’s tutorial we will go over how to create a ribbon in adobe illustrator from the beginning.
-Despite the simplicity of the final piece, we will cover advanced techniques using the pathfinder, how to manipulate the artboard in illustrator and also how to pick a complementary color palette.
+Despite the simplicity of the final piece, we will cover advanced techniques using the pathfinder, how to manipulate the artboard in illustrator and also how to pick a complementary colour palette.
 So without further delay, lets get started!

 Open up Illustrator and go to File > New then set the width to 640px and the height to 348px, press OK